Kyagara/equinox/ratelimit/README.md

 > Warning: this is still a work in progress.
 Tests succeeding != production ready.

-Rate limiting is enabled by default.
+Rate limiting is enabled by default in a default Equinox client.
 For now the only `store` available is in-memory, though I want to add Redis support in the future, maybe using a lua script.

 Info on rate limiting: